kylegwilliam/byu-cs324/lab-shell-signals/README.md

 As we have seen, among the ways a state of a job can be changed is by pressing `ctrl`+`c` or `ctrl`+`z` while the job is in the foreground.
 These each effectively send a signal to the shell--which the shell passes along to the processes associated with the job.
-The process is then either stopped or the process, respectively.
+The process is then either terminated or stopped, respectively.

 However, the processes associated with shell jobs are still just processes, so they can be signalled from outside the shell too, from other processes on the